cmaxwe/dl-nhltv/README.md

 * Hit enter
 * Run
 ```
-python2.7 main.py
+python2.7 nhltv.py -t Detroit
 ```

 # How dl-nhltv works
 When it runs it will check the nhl.tv servers for a new game for your team and if it finds it then it will download it.
 Then after it downloads it will do a loop and start looking for the next game.
 It saves the id of the last game so if you aren't getting the results you expect then take a look at the settings.json file and set the game id manually to be lower than the gameid you want to download.
+It also saves the username and password in the settings.json file

 ## Files and folders
 dl-nhltv downloads the parts of a stream into a temp/ subfolder below its source code.